tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * There are multiple cloud service providers, including Amazon, Microsoft, Google, Oracle, and IBM.

-Explain to students that, despite we can trust in the the cloud and it is practically everywhere in our daily life, there are some of the disadvantages that we may take into account.
+Explain to students that, despite we can trust in the cloud and it is practically everywhere in our daily life, there are some of the disadvantages that we may take into account.

 Continue on the slides and highlight the following disadvantages of the cloud: